Miriam Lightowler: Life

 In 1913 not every man had the vote and no woman did.
 Women were being allowed to take on some positions and in 1913 she elected as the first conservative woman to serve on the poor-law union board of guardians that met in Halifax's St John's Hospital.
 Her husband suddenly died in 1918 two weeks after he was appointed to direct the National Kitchens Division (with few qualifications apart from his gender).
 She and her son became directors of the family company.

 In 1928 every woman in Britain was allowed to vote and Lightowler was elected to be the chair of the board of guardians.
 In the following year she ceremonially started a new clock in motion and the clock was named after her.
 The guardians became the public assistance committee and she retained the chair.

 In 1924 she was elected as the only candidate for Halifax's south ward.
 She was her town's first women councillor.
 In 1934 she was invited to become Halifax's first woman mayor.
 Her daughter in law, Edith Mary Lightowler, served as the mayoress and she was called "Mr Mayor".
 During her year she launched an appeal for Halifax to have a new replacement holiday home for children at Norland.
 Her appeal broke records when it raised £3,000 in eight weeks.
 It was assisted by her appeal on BBC radio for the "week's good cause" in Feb 1936 when she was deputy mayor.
 Her appeal itself was advertised with a cartoon of her in the local paper.

-In 1935 she had been made an alderman and he was given a King George V Silver Jubilee Medal.
+In 1935 she had been made an alderman and was given a King George V Silver Jubilee Medal.
 In 1938 she was given an OBE for her services to Halifax.

 Lightowler retired in 1950 and she died in Halifax in 1958.
 Her funeral was attended by a 100-foot turntable ladder that had been named after her by the local fire service.